hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

 For more information on how to use these flags, see :ref:`version_and_platform_checks`.

-.. option:: --python-version X.Y
+<span id="python-version"></span>`--python-version X.Y`

-    This flag will make mypy type check your code as if it were run under Python version X.Y.
+   : This flag will make mypy type check your code as if it were
+    run under Python version X.Y.
 Without this option, mypy will default to using whatever version of Python is running mypy.